 Presented to the student whose determination to graduate has meant them having to overcome some life hurdles

-Presented to the student who has consistently achieved both high grades and a high level of engagement to the programme
+Presented to the student for high achievement and engagement on the programme.

 Journey Travelled Award